Kars4Kids: Work

 Kars4Kids offers financial assistance to students to help pay for private school tuition and GED testing.
 The organization also sponsors a youth program known as Chillzone, an after-school program teaching Jewish culture and moral values.
 Additionally, they sponsor the summer camp TheZone, which operates Jewish sleepaway camps in the upper Catskills region of New York State.
-They also offer small grants to other nonprofit organizations, and in 2016 Kars4Kids awarded $5,000 to Girls on the Run International.
+They also offer small grants to other nonprofit organizations.

-The organization hosts regular coat and clothing giveaways for the needy nationwide, including in Harlem, New York, Washington, D.C., and in Newark, New Jersey, where they held a give-away together with then-Newark Mayor (and current U.S. Senator) Cory Booker.

-Prior to the start of the 2012 school year, the Chairman of the New York City Housing Authority in partnership with Kars4Kids distributed school supplies and backpacks to more than 3,000 children in Queens housing projects.
-Around that same time period with New York City Councilman James Vacca, they distributed free backpacks in the Bronx as part of a "back-to-school initiative aimed at helping struggling families with the rising expenses of school supplies."
-In Brooklyn, Congressman Ed Towns and Kars4Kids distributed winter jackets to underprivileged children, including at the Marcy Avenue Houses.
+The organization has hosted giveaways of coats for the needy, including in Newark, New Jersey, where they held a coat giveaway with then-Newark Mayor Cory Booker, and in Brooklyn, New York, where they worked witih Congressman Ed Towns to give away winter jackets to underprivileged children, including at the Marcy Avenue Houses.
+Prior to the start of the 2012 school year, Kars4Kids partnered with local government officials to give away backpacks to over 3,000 children in the Queens housing projects, and to children in the Bronx.

-The organization saw a boom in donated cars following Hurricane Sandy, with owners donating cars totaled by hurricane damage.
+The organization saw a significant increase in donated cars following Hurricane Sandy, with owners donating cars totalled by hurricane damage.
 After being contacted by the New York Police Department, the charity auctioned off a 2003 Ford Explorer in which two children drowned after being swept from their mother's arms during Hurricane Sandy.
 The auction proceeds went to raise money for coats for the needy.
 Kars 4 Kids worked with United States Representative Michael Grimm to distribute over 1,000 children's coats and other assorted clothing items to Staten Island residents affected by the hurricane.
 In 2014, Kars4Kids released an app for Android, Kars4Kids Safety, which aims to prevent accidental deaths of children left in hot cars, by providing reminders to their parents.
 The app syncs with the car's Bluetooth technology, to set off an automatic alert when the phone's Bluetooth disconnects from the car's.

-Kars4Kids also accepts donations of real estate and land donations.

 Ratings

-Kars4Kids receives Charity Navigator's "good" rating of three out of a possible four stars.
+Kars4Kids receives Charity Navigator's "Needs Improvement" rating of two out of a possible four stars.
+Guidestar gave them a "gold transparency" marking in 2024 for their cooperation with Guidestar.